Behati Prinsloo: Philanthropy

 Prinsloo embarked on a charitable trip following the 2010 Haiti earthquake.
 Partnering with LakayPam, an organization dedicated to helping children in developing nations meet their basic needs, she collected and delivered hundreds of letters of hope from all over the world and helped raise funds.
 She was accompanied by a cameraman and his friend, and the resulting short film, Letters to Haiti, debuted 7 December 2011 at Milk Gallery in New York.

 She also supports Save the Rhino Trust, an organization trying to protect the black rhinoceros, a critically endangered species native to Namibia and other countries in Southern Africa.

 Personal life

 In 2012, Prinsloo began dating American musician Adam Levine of the group Maroon 5; they married in Mexico in 2014.
 They have two daughters (b.
 2016 and 2018) and a son (b.
 2023).

 She is close friends with fellow models Candice Swanepoel and Lily Aldridge.

 Prinsloo appeared in the 2018 Maroon 5 video "Girls Like You," along with husband Levine and their daughter Dusty Rose.
-Five years later, they appeared again along with Gio Grace in "Middle Ground" by the band.
+Five years later, they appeared again along with Gio Grace in "Middle Ground" by the band, and again appeared in the music video of "All Night" (second lead single of Maroon 5's 2025 album Love is Like) who lip-syncs the song in place of Levine, who plays on his saxophone.

 In 2021, Levine and Prinsloo founded Calirosa, a line of California red wine barrel-aged tequila.